lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 1 The figures for our training data images, as classified into categories by human annotators*

 These served as the training data for all three runs, with the second and third run having additional modifications.
-A line of reasoning to be examined below is whether the amount of training material in a category could affect the performance in it.
+A line of reasoning that could be examined is whether the amount of training material in a category could affect the performance in it.
 However, a counter-argument would be that the sample was chosen randomly and presumed to be representative of the population (i.e., the whole dataset the group worked with).
+This exploratory analysis works with the assumption of the second.

 **2. For the second run (CLIP2)**, the number and names of both classes and keywords were changed to: